sagnikchatterjee450/potato-detection/README.md

 ## Setup ##
 Create a directory somewhere, and point the **path** param to it.

-Include your contact information so the author of [getipintel](http://getipintel.net) can notify you if a problem arise or if there are core changes.
+Include your contact information so the author of [getipintel](http://getipintel.net) can notify me if a problem arise or if there are core changes.
 In some situations, people query the system in a wrong manner and assume everything is working (but due to the lack of or improper handling of error codes), it's not the case.
 Since he only have the connecting IP address, he cannot help the person correct the error.

 ```javascript
 const PotatoDetection = require('potato-cache')('./path', 'info@example.com')